paulrobertlloyd/roadtrip/3-images-and-video/content.md

 # Build a Responsive Website in a Week
-## DAY 3: Responsive Images and Video
+## Day 3: Responsive Images and Video

 In the third part of our responsive web design tutorial, Clearleft's Paul Robert Lloyd looks at incorporating images and video into responsive layouts, and describes some of the problems in this area that still need solving.